Double Vision

 But that night at work, The Double was back.

 Apparently, he had taken some time off because his grandmother had died.
 Everyone was patting him on the shoulder and asking if he was okay and he seemed sad and melancholy.
-Will watched on miserably.
+Lim watched on miserably.
 He imagined The Double grabbing a nearby pillow and smothering the life out of his dear own granny just so he could reap the attention of his workmates.

-It makes me sick just thinking about it.
+It makes me sick.

 He paced around the empty room, grabbing a muffin roughly from the tray and peering into it as a symbol for all of the relentless injustices of the world.
 He raised the arrogant muffin to his lips and slowly took a bite.
 He felt a rush of power, forcing its helpless flesh between two pounding jaws, grinding it maliciously against the roof of his mouth with a fierce flick of his arid tongue.
 He savoured the destruction.